nextcloud/documentation/user_manual/files/filesweb.rst

 Moving files
 ------------

 In ownCloud web interface, file(s) can be moved by dragging and dropping them into a sub-directory.
-If you would like move a directory to an upper directory, drag the file(s) into one of the folders shown in navigation bar.
+If you would like to move a directory to an upper directory, drag the file(s) into one of the folders shown in navigation bar (depicted above).

 Sharing files
 -------------